mitradranirban/blockbone/fontbakery/fontbakery-report.md

 - Contour 3 point 10 in glyph 'percent' has a kink between location wght=400 and location wght=900

+- Contour 1 in glyph 'O': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'semicolon': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'a': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'grave': becomes underweight between wght=400 and wght=900.

+- Contour 1 start point differs in glyph 'Edieresis' between location wght=400 and location wght=900

+- Contour 1 in glyph 'Edieresis': becomes underweight between wght=400 and wght=900.

+- Contour 2 start point differs in glyph 'Edieresis' between location wght=400 and location wght=900

+- Contour 2 in glyph 'Edieresis': becomes underweight between wght=400 and wght=900.

 - Contour 0 in glyph 'gravecomb': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 50 in glyph 'v' has a kink between location wght=400 and location wght=900

 - Contour 0 in glyph 'Z': becomes underweight between wght=400 and wght=900.

-- Contour 0 in glyph 'slash': becomes underweight between wght=400 and wght=900.

-- Contour 0 in glyph 'd': becomes underweight between wght=400 and wght=900.
+- Contour 0 in glyph 'Agrave': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 122 in glyph 'asterisk' has a kink between location wght=400 and location wght=900
+- Contour 0 point 7 in glyph 'micro' has a kink between location wght=400 and location wght=900

-- Contour 0 point 66 in glyph 'nine' has a kink between location wght=400 and location wght=900
+- Contour 1 start point differs in glyph 'OE' between location wght=400 and location wght=900

-- Contour 0 in glyph 'z': becomes underweight between wght=400 and wght=900.
+- Contour 1 in glyph 'OE': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 39 in glyph 'z' has a kink between location wght=400 and location wght=900
+- Contour 2 start point differs in glyph 'OE' between location wght=400 and location wght=900

+- Contour 1 in glyph 'Eacute': becomes underweight between wght=400 and wght=900.

 - Contour 2 start point differs in glyph 'B' between location wght=400 and location wght=900

-- Contour 1 in glyph 'O': becomes underweight between wght=400 and wght=900.

-- Contour 0 in glyph 'S': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 139 in glyph 'W' has a kink between location wght=400 and location wght=900
+- Contour 0 point 50 in glyph 'v' has a kink between location wght=400 and location wght=900

-- Contour 0 point 134 in glyph 'X' has a kink between location wght=400 and location wght=900
+- Contour 0 point 44 in glyph 'yen' has a kink between location wght=400 and location wght=900

-- Contour 0 in glyph 'semicolon': becomes underweight between wght=400 and wght=900.
+- Contour 0 in glyph 'acutecomb': becomes underweight between wght=400 and wght=900.
 </code></pre>
  [code: interpolation-issues]